Applications

 Individual Educational Scholarships:

-Each scholarship is a minimum of $1,000, and the recipient(s) must submit a complete application.
+Each scholarship is a minimum of $4,000, and the recipient(s) must submit a complete application by the deadline.
+Money is to be used only for tuition.

 Entrepreneur Grants